 #4 See it… shop it.

 We want what we see, and if it’s possible, right now.
-Said in other words: we want to find what we wish for in just one ‘click’.
-So that, every time makes more sense the concept of taking a photo to access a universe of information.
-From there the information search system goes evolving to the visual search.
+Said in other words: we want to find what we want in just one ‘click’.
+So that the concept of taking a photo to access a universe of information makes more sense every time.
+From there, the information search system goes evolving to visual search.

 #5 A picture worth a picture.

-So that, Visual Search must not be looked at only as a rising tendency.
+Visual Search must not be looked at only as a rising tendency.
 Visual Search is a new way of communication, of exchanging, looking for and accessing information.
-The simple act of taking a photo has turn into an action so powerful in the world we live in today that starting a search from an image is the next logical step.
+The simple act of taking a photo has turned into an action so powerful in the world we live in today that starting a search from an image is the next logical step.